foxBMS/foxbms-2/docs/software/bootloader/bootloader.rst

 .. _how_to_load_flash_api_to_sram:

-How to load the "Flash API" into the SRAM?
+How to Load the "Flash API" into the SRAM?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To erase and write the flash bank where the bootloader is located, the relevant flash API and the functions that use the flash API need to be run from SRAM rather than flash.
+To erase and write the flash bank where the bootloader is located, the relevant flash API and all functions that use the flash API need to be executed from SRAM rather than flash.
 More details can be found in
 `here <https://www.ti.com/lit/ug/spnu501h/spnu501h.pdf?ts=1725300688204>`__,
 which is also called
 `run-time relocation <https://software-dl.ti.com/codegen/docs/tiarmclang/compiler_tools_user_guide/compiler_manual/program_loading_and_running/run-time-relocation-stdz0694629.html#stdz0694629>`__.
-To run program from SRAM, the following steps must be done:
+To execute program code from SRAM, the following steps must be done:

 #.
 Change the MPU configuration for the region from ``0x08000000`` to
    ``0x0807FFFF`` to ``PRIV_RW_USER_RW_EXEC`` to enable calling the functions